LostMyInfo/mapih/README.md

 | key        | string                              | Name of the changed entity, with a few [exceptions](#audit-log-change-exceptions) |

 #### Audit Log Change Exceptions
-**For most objects, the change keys may be any field on the changed object.
-The following table details the exceptions to this pattern.**
+• For most objects, the change keys may be any field on the changed object.
+The following table details the exceptions to this pattern.

 | Object Changed                                                          | Change Key Exceptions                                          | Change Object Exceptions                                                                                                                                                                                                                                    |
 |-------------------------------------------------------------------------|----------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|